 Rule 111 – Admission to Racing Paddock

-Only the following persons shall be admitted to the Racing Paddock: i) Officials licensed in respect of the Racecourse. ii) Holders of temporary appointments under Rule 104. iii) Members of the Disciplinary Committee, the Managing Director of GBGB, the Director of Regulation, the Manager of Welfare and Integrity Services, GBGB Sampling Stewards and GBGB Stipendiary […]
+Only the following persons shall be admitted to the Racing Paddock: i) Officials licensed in respect of the Racecourse. ii) Holders of temporary appointments under Rule 104. iii) Members of the Disciplinary Committee, the Chief Executive Officer of GBGB, the Director of Regulation, the Manager of Welfare and Integrity Services, GBGB Sampling Stewards and GBGB […]

 Rule 112 – Kennelling time

-Kennelling procedure under Rule 113 shall not commence prior to 1 hour 45 minutes, and shall be completed at least 30 minutes before the first Trial or Race of a Meeting, but each Greyhound shall be kennelled at least 45 minutes before its Trial or Race.
+Kennelling procedure under Rule 113 shall commence no earlier than 1 hour 45 minutes before the first Trial or Race of a Meeting, but each Greyhound shall be kennelled at least 45 minutes before its Trial or Race.
 The Racecourse must appoint times for kennelling to start and finish.
 There may be additional kennelling for […]